Things You Might Not Know About OAB—and 4 Things You Can Do About It

 Important Safety Information

-Myrbetriq may cause allergic reactions that may be serious.
-If you experience swelling of the face, lips, throat or tongue, with or without difficulty breathing, stop taking Myrbetriq and tell your doctor right away.
+MYRBETRIQ may cause an allergic reaction with swelling of the face, lips, throat or tongue with or without difficulty breathing.
+Stop using MYRBETRIQ and go to the nearest hospital emergency room right away.

-Tell your doctor about all the medicines you take including medications for overactive bladder or other medicines such as thioridazine (Mellaril™ and Mellaril-S™), flecainide (Tambocor®), propafenone (Rythmol®), digoxin (Lanoxin®) or solifenacin succinate (VESIcare®).
-Myrbetriq may affect the way other medicines work, and other medicines may affect how Myrbetriq works.
+Tell your doctor about all the medicines you take including medications for overactive bladder or other medicines especially thioridazine (Mellaril™ and Mellaril-S™), flecainide (Tambocor®), propafenone (Rythmol®), digoxin (Lanoxin®) or solifenacin succinate (VESIcare®).
+MYRBETRIQ may affect the way other medicines work, and other medicines may affect how MYRBETRIQ works.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call .

 Myrbetriq® is a registered trademark of Astellas Pharma Inc. All other trademarks or registered trademarks are the property of their respective owners.